margaretstorey/startup2024/milestone 2 - release candidate.md

-# Milestone 2 - Release Candidate
+# Milestone 2 - Release Candidate (to be updated for 2024)

-For the second milestone (due on Friday, 11/03/2022) you are required to show progress based on the feedback you've received from the mentors about Milestone 1.
+For the second milestone (due on Friday, 08/03/2024) you are required to show progress based on the feedback you've received from the mentors about Milestone 1.

 ### Presentation